rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - Has this shipment moved from dock to storage to outbound staging?

 This visibility requires tracking assets that can't carry GNSS receivers: coin-cell-powered beacons on pallets, boxes, and containers.

+### 1.4 The Deployment Friction Problem

+Traditional Real-Time Location Systems (RTLS) suffer from a fundamental deployment barrier: every anchor point must have a precisely known position.
+This means either:

+- **Expensive per-anchor GNSS hardware** (\$500-2000 per anchor), or
+- **Time-consuming manual surveying** that must be repeated whenever equipment moves

+This friction limits RTLS adoption to permanent, high-value installations.
+Temporary facilities, seasonal overflow, and rapidly reconfigured spaces are impractical to serve.

+**P1's Unique Opportunity**

+P1 customers already operate fleets of equipment with centimeter-accurate RTK positioning: forklifts, tractors, AGVs, yard trucks.
+These vehicles continuously receive Polaris corrections and know their positions precisely.
+This paper proposes leveraging that existing infrastructure as a **distributed positioning network**.

+The key insight: relay nodes can automatically derive their positions from nearby P1-enabled equipment using Bluetooth 6.0 Channel Sounding and sensor fusion algorithms.
+As P1 vehicles traverse the facility, they "donate" their positions to stationary relay nodes.
+The relay nodes then use trilateration to locate passive asset tags.

+This **self-locating mesh** architecture eliminates surveying entirely.
+Deploy relay nodes, let P1 vehicles drive past, and the system self-calibrates.
+Move a relay node?
+It automatically re-localizes.
+Set up a temporary facility?
+The mesh configures itself as equipment operates.

+No other RTLS vendor can offer this capability.
+It requires the combination of widespread RTK-equipped vehicles and a unified positioning platform that P1 uniquely possesses.

 ---